Pain affecting the muscles, ligaments, tendons and bones is called musculoskeletal pain.

 - Sleep disturbances

 How is musculoskeletal pain diagnosed?

 Your doctor or physiotherapist will conduct a thorough physical examination and take your medical history.
-Your doctor may also perform diagnostic studies to confirm the diagnosis.
+Your doctor may also arrange tests to help confirm the diagnosis.

 How is musculoskeletal pain treated?

-Different types of manual therapy, or mobilisation, can be used to treat people with spinal alignment problems.
+Different types of physical therapy, or mobilisation, can be used to treat people with spinal alignment problems.
 With acute musculoskeletal pain, these techniques have been shown to speed recovery.

 Painkillers and anti-inflammatory drugs are often recommended.